NaturalSelectionLabs/Unidata/docs/guide/assets/Ethereum-NFT-OpenSea.md

 # Ethereum NFT - OpenSea

 ::: tip
-You can use OpenSea API for free, and you can request an API Key for more frequent requests.
+You can use OpenSea API for free (4 requests / second), and you can request an API Key for more frequent requests.
 :::

 [Ethereum NFT](https://ethereum.org/en/nft/) is a kind of token on Ethereum with a chaotic specification.
 They can be normalized through Unidata now.